 Document Extractor's key features include:

-See the preview in Salesforce for all file types supported by SharePoint
+See the preview in Salesforce for all file types supported by SharePoint. - Truth Enforcer Integration

-Integration with CB Blockchain Seal for SharePoint ensures the highest level of security and eliminates the need for manual paperwork verifications.
+Integration with Truth Enforcer for SharePoint ensures the highest level of security for your documents and enables digital verification and auditing of file contents, eliminating the need for manual paperwork verifications.

 We added these new features to accommodate the feedback we got from the growing customer base of Document Extractor.
 Interested in knowing what our customers say of Document Extractor?